evigilatus/Conway-Game-of-Life/README.md

 ### Proposed solution

-The current solution is basically the simplest possible in terms of implementation, however its performance for large input grids will be ***O(x*y)** and requires two separate 2D arrays.
+The current solution is basically the simplest possible in terms of implementation, however its complexity is ***O(x*y)** and requires two separate 2D arrays.
+It will not perform well with very large input grids.

 All the transformations occur only around the live cells (1s) so if we have a sparse matrix, we can only focus on the 1s and their neighbours instead of the whole matrix.
 Even if we start with a matrix with mostly 1s, over 1-2 generations